browserengineering/book/book/styles.md

 file order thus acts as a tie breaker, as it should.

 That's it: we've added CSS to our web browser!
 I mean---for background colors.
-But there's more to web design than that!
-At the very least, if you're changing background colors you might want to change foreground colors as well---the CSS `color` property.
-But there's a
+But there's more to web design than that.
+For example, if you're changing background colors you might want to change foreground colors as well---the CSS `color` property.
+But there's a catch:
-catch: `color` affects text, and there's no way to select a text node.
+`color` affects text, and there's no way to select a text node.
 How can that work?

 ::: {.further}
 Web pages can also supply "[alternative style sheets][alternate-ss]",